How Security Business Consolidation Impacts The Channels

 “We as channel partners expect that the vendor we work with should have a complete portfolio of solutions, so that when we approach customers, we can offer them a complete package for their security needs.
 The web security was missing in the Symantec’s stack, which is now covered by Blue Coat.
 According to me it is a very wise move by Symantec”, Shetty says.

-While on the one hand vendors are consolidating into the single product by gradually merging the best of both the vendors, the industry also saw Cisco making a come back in the security business with a slew of acquisitions and Intel spinning off its security business.
+While on the one hand vendors are consolidating into the single product by gradually merging the best of both the vendors, the industry also saw Cisco making a come back in the security business with a slew of acquisitions and Intel spinning off its cyber security business.
 Industry experts say that the trend will further continue and have more new players in the industry as security is a rapidly growing business vertical.
 The competition will certainly benefit the channel which will have better offerings and scope of business.

 “Consolidation allows partners to refocus and stay in shape with respect to the needs of the market.
 Simplified offerings, less SKU’s to the customer means focused discussions and approach.
 But it needs adapting to change in business models such as partner policies and skill set”, says Gaurav Sharma, Research Manager-Enterprise & IPDS at IDC.